superriya/angular-app-docker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.

+This project is demonstrating how to display contents of JSON in table ( Angular component ).
+Once angular table is showing data from an API, the code is build to a docker image.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.